Establishing Sexual Safety In The Wake Of Betrayal

 For others, it is that they didn't say enough.
 Then I realize that it doesn't matter what we are like, the behaviors of sex addicts are very similar and they use the same tactics, regardless of what their spouse is doing.

 MJ: Yes.
 I recently had a client who joined a support group and she said there were women of all shapes, sizes, ethnicity, ages, educational and socioeconomic backgrounds; it didn't matter the differences.
 What she recognized is that they were all betrayed by someone who had a sex addiction.

 It proved to her that it didn't matter how she showed up in the world.
 She was in a relationship with someone with a sex addiction who was active in his addiction.
 She was going to experience betrayal and that was not her fault.

-Healthy Sex Is Emotionally Safe
+Safe Sexual Intimacy Is Emotionally Safe

-Anne: What typically keeps partners from saying no to their sexually addicted spouse when he is not in recovery?
+Anne: What, typically, keeps partners from saying no to their sexually addicted spouse when he is not in recovery?

 Anne: One of those fears could be that her partner would say she isn't giving him sex....in society this isn't acceptable.
 Society says a sexless marriage means it's the woman's fault...they don't understand all of the reasons why I might be saying no. Just the fact that a partner can use the weapon of, "She refuses to have sex with me" is terrifying to women.

 MJ: Yes.
 Addicts tend to use this as justification for their betrayal.
 It isn't fair or accurate.
 He will choose to betray not because she is or is not sexual with him.

 Anne: Yes.
 It doesn't matter.
 Let's talk about values conflict in this situation.